Quick overview:

 What is registration in the Land Registry

 Registration in the Land Registry means the registration of rights in rem to real estate.
 You can create an entry by filing a petition for registration of the creation, termination, change, etc. of a right (most often a property right).
-Only on the basis of a change in the land register do your rights start to take effect.
+Only on the basis of a change in the Land Registry do your rights start to take effect.
 So, for example, if you are buying a property, you only become the official owner of the property when your ownership right is registered in the Land Registry.

 The application for registration may be submitted electronically, through a postal service provider or in person at the competent cadastral office.